awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-basics.md

 recipe_id="5b283820-dc60-a7ea-d436-39fa-439f-02ea-5c802dbd"
 ```

-The following is an example of `/etc/system-release` for the current Amazon Linux AMI:
+The following is an example of `/etc/system-release` for the current Amazon Linux AMI\.

 ```
 [ec2-user ~]$ cat /etc/system-release